siran/writing/posts/_drafts/Sound From Energy Flow.md

 \qquad\text{(bulk stiffness, from charge coupling between neighbors)}
 $$

-Newton's second law for the displacement field becomes, in the continuum limit,
+The equation of motion for the displacement field becomes, in the continuum limit,

 $$
 \rho\,\partial_t^2\,\boldsymbol{\xi} = K\,\nabla^2\boldsymbol{\xi}.